cycle-hnu/cycle-hnu.github.io/content/authors/xuji/_index.md

   - Undergraduate
 ---

-Xu Ji is a member of the Information Science Compilation Research Group at Hunan University and currently a senior student.
+Xu Ji is a member of CYCLE at Hunan University and currently a senior student.
 The research areas of interest are deep learning and large model accelerated inference and training.